Car Stolen? What Your Insurance Covers and How to File a Claim

 Final Payout After acceptance Check issued or direct deposit made

 Most insurers wait 21 to 30 days before declaring the vehicle a total loss and issuing a settlement — giving authorities time to locate the car.
-The full process from theft to settlement typically takes 30 to 60 days if the vehicle is not recovered.
+Some major carriers may issue a settlement in as little as 7 to 14 days for straightforward cases.
+The full process from theft to settlement typically takes 30 to 45 days if the vehicle is not recovered, but can take longer if there is a valuation dispute or additional investigation.

 How Your Payout Is Calculated (Actual Cash Value)